 - To identify and address communication problems proactively

 - To conduct formative and evaluative research to underpin communication strategies and tactics

 - To communicate effectively across a full range of platforms and technologies.

 This course has a minimum number requirement, so please book early to ensure the course is not cancelled.
 If you are booking travel or accommodation, please check with the office first that the course is taking place.

 Please be aware of PRINZ payment and cancellation policy.

-A student priced ticket to PRINZ courses is sometimes available at a cost of $200 plus GST.
+A student priced ticket to PRINZ courses is sometimes available for PRINZ student members.
 Please email the office if you are a student member and would like to attend this course.